paytonrules/paytonrules.github.io/humor/index.markdown

 title: Humor
 ---

 This section of my site is off-topic, profine, and for entertainment purposes only.
 It does not represent my professional life or that of my employer.
-There is a reason it's posts do not appear on the front page.
+There is a reason its posts do not appear on the front page.

 You have been warned.